-Though beginning investors may find it easier to build a diverse portfolio using exchange-traded funds (ETFs) or mutual funds, investing small amounts in individual stocks can be a good way to learn the intricacies of the market.
-Here are some important steps to take as you learn how to research stocks before choosing which ones to invest in.
+Though investors may find it easier to build a diverse portfolio using exchange-traded funds (ETFs) or mutual funds, investing small amounts in individual stocks can be a good way to learn the intricacies of the market.
+However, it usually isn’t enough to just throw your money into the market — you’ll need to do some research first.

-1. Start with the company’s reports
+- Dig into the company’s reports

 Every publicly traded company is required to publish reports.
 Using that information, investors are able to find companies that align with their investment interests.
 If investors did not have access to this information, they would be unable to make educated decisions about their investments.